weisongwen/UrbanNavDataset/README.md

 **Related Papers (Submitted):** (paper is not exactly same with code)
   - Wen Weisong., Hsu, Li-Ta.* (2020) **GraphGNSSLib: An Open-source Package for GNSS Positioning and Real-time Kinematic Using Factor Graph Optimization**, GPS Solutions. (**Submitted**)

-*if you use GraphGNASLib for your academic research, please cite our related [papers](https://www.polyu-ipn-lab.com/)*
+*if you use GraphGNSSLib for your academic research, please cite our related [papers](https://www.polyu-ipn-lab.com/)*

 ## 1. Hong Kong Dataset